Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Experiments

 \subsection{Rollout Fidelity}

 To quantitatively evaluate rollout prediction fidelity, we present our main results in Figure~\ref{fig:rollout_mse}.
-The results demonstrate a consistent advantage for our method, and the performance gap widens with rollout length.
-Our method (solid lines) maintains a significantly lower prediction error compared to the baseline using a vanilla VAE (dashed lines).
+The results demonstrate a consistent advantage for GRWM, and the performance gap widens with rollout length.
+GRWM (solid lines) maintains a significantly lower prediction error compared to the baseline using a vanilla VAE (dashed lines).
 Baseline models accumulate error quickly, causing trajectories to diverge, whereas our method maintains a much flatter error curve.
 This shows stronger long-term temporal consistency.

-These findings confirm our central hypothesis: by learning a more structured and aligned latent space, our method provides a stronger foundation for the dynamics model, leading to substantial improvements in high-fidelity prediction.